When will energy unit rates change after an Ofgem review?

 Scenario B: You’re on a fixed tariff

-Assumption: Your fixed tariff runs until 30 June.
-Ofgem’s cap changes on 1 April, but your fix stays the same until it ends.
+Assumption: Your fixed tariff runs until 30 September 2026.
+The cap rises on 1 July, but your fix stays the same until it ends.

 • Monthly use (example): 250 kWh electricity, 900 kWh gas

-If you have an exit fee, it can outweigh the short-term difference.
+A fix that sits below the new July cap protects you from the rise.
+If you have an exit fee, weigh it against the saving.
 Always check your tariff information label/contract.

 Important: The price cap is not a cap on your total bill.
-It limits the unit rate and standing charge for typical use on default tariffs.
+The headline £1,862 figure is for typical use — it limits the unit rate and standing charge on default tariffs, not the amount you pay.
 Your bill still depends on how much energy you use.

-If your SVT is due to change (or your fixed deal is ending), you can compare available tariffs using your postcode.
+With the cap going up 13% on 1 July 2026, it’s a good moment to check fixed deals.
+If your SVT is due to change or your fixed deal is ending, compare available tariffs using your postcode.
 We’ll show options from across the market where available, based on the details you provide.

 Where to find your current tariff info